s24575/alzheimer-classification/README.md

-# Stage of Alzheimer's classification.
+# Stage of Alzheimer's classification

 The purpose of this project is to detect the stage of Alzheimer's based on MRI images.